Onya La Tour: Early life

 La Tour was born Ona Alberta Tarr to Simon Wesley Tarr and Elva Ethel Hardin Tarr of Washington, Indiana.
 Ona had a difficult childhood.
 Her father was a heavy drinker and abusive.
 Ona left home at age 14.
 Her mother had separated from her father sometime earlier.
 She lived for a time with her father in Montana, and then with her step-mother and half brother (see Alva La Toor below) in Oklahoma.
 Simon Tarr sometimes may have used the names Toor or LaToor.
 It is not known when Ona adopted the name Onya La Tour (also sometimes given as Onya LaTour).
 In a 1940 newspaper article, her first name was consistently Ona and her last name La Tour or LaTour.

 La Tour attended Graceland College in Lamona, Iowa, where she met Albro Latimer Kellock, whom she married in 1920.
 In 1921, they homesteaded 160 acres near Spokane, Washington.
-La Tour's daughter Manya was born on the homestead ca. 1926.
+La Tour's adopted daughter Manya was born in Hollywood, California in January, 1926.
 After five years there, a forest fire destroyed their home, and they moved to Seattle, Washington.
 There, La Tour developed a circle of artist friends and began to collect art.
 Her home became a gathering place for "architects, writers, musicians and 'revolutionaries' in all the arts".

 In the 1930s, La Tour traveled extensively in Europe.
 She had a close relationship with artist Arnold Franz Brasz, with whom she shared a studio in the Beechwood area of Hollywood, California.
 She sat as an artist's model for many artists (see #Art Portraits of Onya La Tour).

 In 1935, La Tour moved to Puerto Rico with Antonio Colorado, where she directed a gallery.